Guiding Principles for New Financial Frameworks

 • Global Stability and Collaboration

-• By emphasizing ethical imperatives and fostering inclusivity, the framework strengthens trade relationships and enhances trust in global investments.
+• By emphasizing ethical imperatives and fostering inclusivity, the framework strengthens trade relationships and enhances trust in new financial markets.